eth-protocol-fellows/cohort-three/notes/alpesh.md

 My primary interest in joining the program is to investigate how the current protocol could be improved such that it allows validators whose keys have been compromised to perform a key update (before withdrawal functionality is enabled as part of the Shanghai upgrade) without having to exit.

 ### Updates
 I'll aim to update my progress on a fortnightly basis.
-High level summary below and detailed update can be found [https://hackmd.io/@alpesh/SyTasizro]
+A high-level summary is below while more detailed updates can be found at [here](https://hackmd.io/@alpesh/SyTasizro)
-Week[1]:
-Week[2-3]:
-Week[4-5]:
+Week[1]: Review the recommended reading list Week[2-3]: Contact mentors and finalise the project Week[4-5]:
 Week[6-7]:
 Week[7-8]: